datastax/pulsar-jms/README.md

 ## Mapping Apache Pulsar Concept to JMS Specification

-JMS Specifications are built over the concepts of **Topics** and **Queues**, but in Pulsar we only have a general concept of **Topic** that can model both of the two modes.
+JMS Specifications are built over the concepts of **Topics** and **Queues**, but in Pulsar we only have a general concept of **Topic** that can model both of the two domains.

 In JMS a **Topic** is written by many **Producers** and read by many **Consumers**, that share one or many **Subscriptions**.
 Subscriptions may be **Durable** or **Non-Durable**, **Shared** or **Non-Shared**.
 So the same message may be received and processed by more than one Consumer.